 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send is within the bounds of the law.

-WGGB uses Microsoft Office 365 for its document management system (see above).
+WGGB uses Microsoft Office 365 as its document management system (see above).

-We use a third-party, Ali Welsh Events to manage the WGGB awards, other award ceremonies are organised in-house.
-When individuals complete a nomination for the WGGB awards they submit their information and that of the nominee in an application form.
-Any personal information that is provided, are used only for the purpose of reviewing the nomination and issuing invitations to the event.
-The information about the winner will also be published on our own website.
+We use a third-party, Ali Welsh Events, to manage the WGGB Awards.
+Other award ceremonies are organised in-house.
+When individuals complete a nomination for the WGGB Awards they submit their information and that of the nominee in an application form.
+Any personal information that is provided is used only for the purpose of reviewing the nomination, determining the winners and issuing invitations to the event.
+Information about the winners, such as biographies and photos, will also be published on our website.

 Job applicants, current and former WGGB employees